sirosen/upadup/README.md

 However, what's not great is that `pre-commit autoupdate` cannot update your `additional_dependencies` lists.

-This is a well-reasoned limitation of `pre-commit autoupdate`, and `pudu` does not aim to change this.

-It provides a supplemental tool which knows how to handle specific common cases.
+`upadup` is a supplemental tool which knows how to handle specific common cases.

 ## Usage

+`updadup` will only update `additional_dependencies` items which are pinned to specific versions, and only for known python hooks and their dependencies.

+Simply `cd myrepo; upadup`!

+`upadup` can also be configured with information about hooks which are unknown to it.
+More on this below.

+### Config Loading and Format

-Drop a `.pudu.yaml` file into your repo to configure which hooks to update.
+If you have hooks outside of the defaults which you want `upadup` to examine, drop a `.upadup.yaml` file into your repo to configure which hooks to update.

-`pudu` takes no arguments and automatically reads `.pudu.yaml` from the current directory if available.
+`upadup` takes no arguments and automatically reads `.upadup.yaml` from the current directory if available.
 Otherwise, it uses its default configuration.

-### Config Format

-`pudu` needs to know what hook repos you want it to examine, and within those which dependencies you want it to keep updated.
+`upadup` needs to know what hook repos you want it to examine, and within those which dependencies you want it to keep updated.
 The config format intentionally mirrors your pre-commit config.
 Specify a list of repos, and in each repo, specify a list of hooks to update.
 Hooks are a